mkhanal1/aws-remediation/Readme.md

 * _How does multi account mode works?_

+    1. The main lambda  will make an API call to Qualys CloudView API to list all the failed controls for the account.
+    2. Based on the control id, the remediation module will be called.
+    3. The module, if present, will take the remediation action specified in the table below.
+    4. The module will send the logs to main lambda, which sends it to Output SNS topic.
+    5. The SNS topic, if subscribed, will send information to email or slack channel.

 ## Controls supported and proposed remediations against them
 CID	|	CONTROL NAME	|	SERVICE	|	Remediation|